-Raid Level Create Via When Appropriate RAID 0 No Init Creating a RAID 0 on new drives RAID 1 Build Any time you wish to create a RAID 1, but especially if you have data on one drive that you wish to preserve RAID 1 Clear Creating a RAID 1 on new drives, or when you want to ensure that the array contains no data after creation.
+Raid Level Create Via When Appropriate RAID 0 No Init Creating a RAID 0 on new drives RAID 0 Migrate Creating a RAID 0 from one new drive and (Note) one drive with data you wish to preserve RAID 1 Build1 Any time you wish to create a RAID 1, but especially if you have data on one drive that you wish to preserve RAID 1 Clear Creating a RAID 1 on new drives, or when you want to ensure that the array contains no data after creation.
 RAID 1 Quick Fastest way to create a RAID 1.
 Appropriate when using new drives RAID 1 Init

-(\Note: If you select Migrate for RAID 0, or Build for RAID 1, you will be asked to select the source drive.
+(Note: If you select Migrate for RAID 0, or Build for RAID 1, you will be asked to select the source drive.
 The contents of the source drive will be preserved.
 However, the data on the new drive will be lost.)

-5. When you are finished, press Done (as shown in the previous screen ).
+5. When you are finished, press Done (as the screen shown below).